- Financial Aid

 If you are interested in applying for a student loan, see below.

 How do I decline financial aid that I do not want, such as Pell Grant?

 You will need to contact the Financial Aid Office to decline aid.

 How do I apply for a student loan?

 When the Financial Aid Office processes your application, we will determine if you are eligible to apply for a student loan.
-If it is determined that you are eligible to apply for a student loan and you have indicated on your FAFSA that you are interested in loans, come by the Financial Aid Office and we will instruct you on what you need to do or follow the instructions in your award notification.
+If it is determined that you are eligible to apply for a student loan, come by the Financial Aid Office and we will instruct you on what you need to do or follow the instructions in your award notification.
 You will need to complete the Master Promissory Note, entrance counseling, a financial literacy course, and budget sheet and return them to the Financial Aid Office for processing.
 A-B Tech will certify your loan and send it to the lender.
 The lender will then process your application for a student loan and will notify you by mail regarding your approval.
 During peak times it can take 4-6 weeks to process your loan.

 Why do I have to complete entrance counseling?

 All first-time federal loan borrowers at A-B Tech must complete entrance counseling before the school can disburse loan money.
 Entrance counseling is available online.
 Students who have submitted Direct Loan applications to our financial aid office must complete entrance counseling before they can receive their loan disbursement.